nathanael-brt/GETALP-internship/README.md

 # GETALP-internship
-This repository has been created in the context of an internship in the team GETALP in the computer science laboratory of Grenoble (LIG):
+This repository has been created in the context of an internship in the team GETALP of the computer science laboratory of Grenoble (LIG):
 **Evaluation of the automatic analysis of French accent in English**

 Based on this tool : [plspp](https://gricad-gitlab.univ-grenoble-alpes.fr/lidilem/plspp) and on [OpenAI's Whisper](https://github.com/openai/whisper).